Disentangling Decentralized Finance (DeFi) Compositions: Introduction

-Previous work (cf.,~\cite{Daian:2020aa,Gudgeon:2020aa}) has already shown possible strategies allowing rational agents to maximize their revenues by subverting the intended design of DeFi protocols.
-However, so far, this has only been discussed within the restricted scope of an individual decentralized exchange or lending protocol.
-Furthermore, none of the existing studies have systematically investigated compositions of DeFi protocols, which form complex, interconnected financial constructs that can only be understood if we first disentangle them.
+Previous work (cf.,~\cite{Daian:2020aa,Gudgeon:2020aa}) has partially studied risks in the DeFi ecosystem, showing possible strategies that allow rational agents to maximize their revenues by subverting the intended design of DeFi protocols, for example in DEXs and lending protocols.
+However, none of the existing studies have systematically investigated compositions of DeFi protocols, which form complex, interconnected financial instruments.